Clinical Intelligence in Litigation

 - Absence of documented patient notification

-Causation mapping established measurable delay between abnormal result and confirmed diagnosis.
+Causation mapping established a measurable period between abnormal result and confirmed diagnosis, allowing expert coordination to focus on the most defensible inflection points.

 Traumatic Brain Injury — Catastrophic Exposure

-A construction-related fall resulted in traumatic brain injury with disputed permanency and contested life care projections.
-Defense modeling argued functional plateau and limited long-term dependency.
+A construction-related fall resulted in traumatic brain injury with sharply disputed long-term prognosis.
+Defense modeling argued for plateau and limited future dependency.

 - Functional capacity assessment